-For the 2022-23 budget, Council has applied the rate peg limit as set by IPART of 1.2 per cent.
-The LTFP has maintained a conservative approach for all subsequent years by applying a general rates increase of 2 per cent consistent with the Local Government Cost Index developed by IPART.
+For the 2023-24 budget, Council has applied the rate peg limit as set by IPART of 4.1%.
+The LTFP has maintained a conservative approach for all subsequent years and has applied a general rates increase of 2% to be in line with the Local Government Cost Index developed by IPART.
 Invariably, rate pegging increases have been less than the actual increases in costs faced by Council.
 Despite these constraints, and with the cost of materials and provision of services increasing above the Consumer Price Index (CPI), Council maintains a sound financial position through continuous efficiency gains and productivity improvements.
-The Special Rate Variation received in the 2014-15 financial year has strengthened Council's long term financial position and provides a means to renew and revitalise the city's assets, and ultimately address Council's asset maintenance and renewal backlog.
+The Special Rate Variation received in the 2014-15 financial year has strengthened Council's longterm financial position and provides a means to renew and revitalise the city's assets and ultimately address Council's asset maintenance and renewal backlog.